tachyons/handbooks_for_leads/pehia-submit-article-in-medium.md

 ![Congrats!
 The admins/editors can now see your story for review!!](https://github.com/pehia/handbooks_for_leads/blob/master/images/pehia-submit-article-in-medium-7.png)

-8. Mail the cheif content editor about your blog to start a conversation on the post.
+8. Mail the chief content editor about your blog to start a conversation on the post.

 All the best.
 Guide prepared by [enfageorge](github.com/enfageorge)